 If you are withdrawing below your “basis” (the amount you’ve paid into your policy), then you can withdraw part (or even all) of your cash value without penalties or taxes.
 You also don’t have to pay back what you withdraw, as it was your money to start with.
 This might be a preferable option to a home equity loan or borrowing from your 401(k) or IRA, as there are no penalties, taxes, or qualifying procedures.
-However, your cash value stops growing if you withdraw it, so you might prefer the next option if you’re considering how to use life insurance to access cash
+However, your cash value stops growing if you withdraw it, so you might prefer the next option if you’re considering how to use life insurance while alive to access cash.

 People and even financial advisors often talk about “borrowing your cash value.”
 But that is a misleading, inaccurate phrase.
 You don’t actually borrow the cash value itself (nor do you pay back interest to yourself, in spite of what you might have been told).
 If you’re borrowing from your insurance company, you’re leveraging your cash value by borrowing against it.